subhero24/box-maker/readme.md

 Configure the box that you want and click the "Make a box!" button and your sketchup model will be created.

+The plugin has its own toolbar button.
+You can enable it via View > Toolbars... > Box Maker.
+The toolbar button reads 'BOX'.

 If you need to export the faces for lasercutting, there is a [plugin for exporting faces to SVG](https://github.com/JoakimSoderberg/sketchup-svg-outline-plugin).

 Have fun boxing!